thecodingaviator/coasttocow/README.md

 ### `confirmation.php`

-The `confirmation.php` file is responsible for displaying a confirmation page on the Coast to Cow Consumer Data Repository website.
+`confirmation.php` is responsible for displaying a confirmation page on the Coast to Cow Consumer Data Repository website.
 It provides feedback to the user based on certain conditions and includes HTML rendering and PHP logic.

 The main features of the `confirmation.php` file are as follows: